johnnyleejy/showbookingsystem/README.md

 This is a simple Java CLI application that allows you to manage shows and make bookings.
 Examples are provided below.

+## Assumptions made
+1. Buyer cannot book seats that are already occupied
+2. Cancelling a ticket will free the booked seats for other buyers
+3. Buyer cannot make bookings for shows that don't exist

 ## Sample commands:

 **Admin**